lyteword/chspurgeon-tod/volume-7/psalm-144.md

 d) He will never be worsted in the conflict.

-2\.His constant need of instruction, and the Teacher who never forgets him: "Which teacheth my hands", etc. If remembered,
+2\.
+His constant need of instruction, and the Teacher who never forgets him: "Which teacheth my hands", etc. If remembered,

 a) He will gird on the armour provided and commended by God.